The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

 Looking at the logical flow of Data, we can say RAM is present in between your HDD and your Processor.
 But physically there will be many components in between like North Bridge and many more which we will discuss in the next topic and is beyond the scope of this topic.

 The overall performance of your computer is determined by how well your CPU and RAM coordinate each other.
 The more RAM your CPU has access to, the easier for it to do its work, which makes your computer faster.
-If you do not have a sufficient amount of RAM than your CPU has to work much much harder to transfer data and will hang the system and hence degrades the overall performance of the system.
+If you do not have a sufficient amount of RAM then your CPU has to work much much harder to transfer data and will hang the system and hence degrading the overall performance of the system.

 When you start your PC then it will beep 3 times (in most PC) if you have a fault in your system.
 Actually, this beep is generated by BIOS in the form of sound.